Out of Sight, Not Out of Love: ADHD Object Permanence in Relationships

 How Object Permanence Difficulties Affect Everyday Life

-1. Managing Responsibilities
+Managing Responsibilities

-2. Emotional Permanence and Relationships
+Emotional Permanence and Relationships

-Partners with ADHD might:
+Partners with ADHD may:

 Why This Can Be Misunderstood in Relationships

 When someone forgets a birthday or doesn’t check in, it can easily be taken as a lack of care.
-But in neurodivergent relationships — especially those involving ADHD — these behaviours often stem from how memory and attention function, not from a lack of love or respect.
+But in neurodivergent relationships, especially those involving ADHD , these behaviours often stem from how memory and attention function, not from a lack of love or respect.

 That’s why building mutual understanding is so important.
 Therapy for neurodivergent couples can help decode these differences and prevent resentment from building up around misinterpreted behaviours.